 Located right here in Durham Region, the Durham College Motorcycle Training program offers M1 and M2 exit courses, as well as a motorcycle refresher course for seasoned riders who want to hone their defencive riding skills.
 Regular “Ladies Only” weekend sessions are offered, and motorcycles are provided for all M1 exit programs.

 If you’re not quite sure you’d like to hit the Georgian College offers a three-hour, Canada Safety Council-approved Introduction to Motorcycle Riding program that gives you a chance to mount up before you commit to the M1 test.
-They have locations throughout Simcoe County, Muskoka, Dufferin County and Owen Sound and a full compliment of course offerings including specialised three-wheel motorcycle (Spyder) training and testing.
+They have locations throughout Simcoe County, Muskoka, Dufferin County and Owen Sound and a full compliment of course offerings including specialized three-wheel motorcycle (Spyder) training and testing.

 As one of the oldest motorcycle training programs in Ontario, Humber College is a popular choice among both new and experienced riders looking to improve their skills.